h311m4n111/powershell/detectEvent (DC only)/README.txt

 	Each detected event is added to a text file "pastevents.txt" as to not alert on the same event multiple times.

-	/!\ Please adjust the Tier0groups array to reflect your windows language.
-In its infinite wisdom, Microsoft, for some reason, does not name some of the groups the same way in every language.
+	**/!\ Please adjust the Tier0groups array to reflect your windows language.
+In its infinite wisdom, Microsoft, for some reason, does not name some of the groups the same way in every language.**

-	/!\ Please adjust your e-mail settings at the bottom of the script.
+	**/!\ Please adjust your e-mail settings at the bottom of the script.**

-.EXAMPLE
+#EXAMPLE
     N/A
-.INPUTS
+#INPUTS
     N/A
-.OUTPUTS
+#.OUTPUTS
     E-mail sample (HTML format):

 	<html>